asyncapi-archived-repos/design-system/README.md

   npm install
   ```

-- Now that you've installed all of the 'node modules' in your project, you can launch the Storybook environment.
+- Now that you've installed all of the `node modules` in your project, you can launch the Storybook environment.
 To get started, type the command below:

   ```cmd
   npm run storybook
   ```

-- By default, this will launch your local Storybook environment on port '6006'.
+- By default, this will launch your local Storybook environment on port `6006`.